blackducksoftware/synopsys-operator/README.md

 ## Running

-Make sure you have a kubectl client installed locally, which is configured and logged in.
+Make sure you have a kubectl or oc client installed locally, which is configured and logged in.

 Then...